turbot/steampipe-plugin-kubernetes/docs/tables/kubernetes_stateful_set.md

 # Table: kubernetes_stateful_set

-In Kubernetes, statefulSets represent a set of Pods with unique, persistent identities and stable hostnames that GKE maintains regardless of where they are scheduled.
+In Kubernetes, stateful sets represent a set of pods with unique, persistent identities and stable hostnames that GKE maintains regardless of where they are scheduled.

 ## Examples